Neuchâtel

 Neuchâtel is a centre of the Swiss watch industry, the site of micro-technology and high-tech industries, and home to research centres and organizations such as the Swiss Center for Electronics and Microtechnology (CSEM), and Philip Morris International's Cube.
-The apparel company heidi.com established its headquarters in the city.

-The official language of Neuchâtel is French.
-Neuchâtel is a pilot of the Council of Europe and the European Commission Intercultural Cities programme.

 Names and etymology

 Neuchâtel is a medieval toponym derived from the neu "new" (Modern French neuf) and châtel "castle" (now château) in reference to the 10th century Neuchâtel Castle.
 In French, most adjectives, when used attributively, appear after their nouns; however, the leading position of the adjective is a phenomenon widely attested in the north and east of France, as well as in Belgium and in French-speaking Switzerland (Romandy).
 As with the various other places named Neuchâtel, Neufchâtel, Neufchâteau of northern France and Belgium, this reflects the Germanic influence on Gallo-Romance languages retained in the toponymy today.
 This contrasts with the Occitan Castelnaus (and the Frenchified Châteauneufs) in the south of France.